TIBHannover/ebispot-ols-box/README.md

 When the installation is complete (a few minutes, depending on the download speed), the index can be opened in the browser

 <http://192.168.98.116:8080/>

+## Direct usage of Ansible
+Use playbook_frontend.yml for frontend server installation, playbook_backend.yml for standalone backend server installation and playbook.yml for cloned server installation.

+* For standalone installation, backend_host variable should be specified.
+* For decoupled installation, backend_host and frontend_host variables should be specified.
+* Frontend installation further requires specifying the installation directory, inventory file for root privileges on that directory and backend mongodb_ip.